 The at-fault driver’s phone.

 If police retrieve the phone at the scene or your lawyer gets a court order to examine the phone, it could provide proof of distraction that’s not shown by the phone records.
-An expert can analyze the phone’s metadata and look for electronic trails like time-stamped social media activity.
+An expert in the field of phone forensics can analyze the phone’s metadata and look for electronic trails like time-stamped social media activity.

 Have You Been Injured In A Charleston South Carolina Area Car Accident?